scuzzydude/asimov/asimov.md

 In 1852, in the early years of Texas statehood, there was a wandering scoundrel with a Scottish accent and a long beard who was making rounds in South-East Texas.
 He'd swindle a farmer out of a goat, using paperwork and a taxman's badge, or a rancher out of cow, or a merchant out of his wares, and then skedaddle on to the next town.
 He'd go by different names, and every few months he would just disappear, only to fleece another set of towns a few months later.

 After stealing the winter stores of a poor rancher's widow with seven little mouths to feed, *Los Diablos Tejanos* were called in and formed a posse.
 They found a tall German woman who'd been abducted by natives but sold to a white man, whom she lived with in cabin on the shores of the Brazos for several weeks.
 She remembered the man spent many hours painting pictures of the river, and kept the paintings rolled up in a trunk.
 The man had a notebook with him and would often pull it out to make sketches and notes.
 He never hurt or abused the woman, but she was made to cook and clean the cabin.
 She spoke little English but the man knew enough German to give her instructions.
 The Rangers spoke to other victims and several others remembered a sketchbook.
 The German woman also remembered what she thought was an Indian man who came to the cabin one day and talked to the man for several hours.
-A day after the man visited, the man left and didn't return for two days.
+A day after the Indian visited, the man left and didn't return for two days.
 The woman was confused, because the man had led her to believe he was sent by her brother.
 The woman followed a trail and eventually came across a group of settlers who got her to Navasota where she was able to write to her brother, who had settled in Waco.

 The woman had not been able to point the Rangers to the cabin, but they roamed the area to the south of Navasota on the east side of the river.
 Several farmers in the area told the Rangers they thought the Indian was Karankawa Joe, a crazy man who was known to rob cabins for liquor and had been suspected of poaching, but nobody knew where he lived or where he came from.
 The Karankawa were down near the coast and none of the local tribes claimed him.
 That might have been all there was to the story.